JauntyJJS/jaunty-blogdown/content/blog/2022-07-01-UseR-2022-2/index.md

 ## Introduction

-In this narrative, I will share my learning journey during Day 3 and Day 4 of useR!
+In this narrative, I will continue sharing my learning journey during Day 3 and Day 4 of useR!
 2022 Virtual Conference.

 ## Day 3